 If the system writes the autoselect command sequence, the device enters the autoselect mode.
 The system can then read autoselect codes from the internal register (which is separate from the memory array) on DQ7-DQ0.
 Standard read cycle timings apply in this mode.
-Refer to Autoselect Mode on page 30 and Autoselect Command Sequence on page 44 for more information.
+Refer to the "Autoselect Mode" section on page 30 and "Autoselect Command Sequence" section on page 44 sections for more information.